ajax333221/reddit-chess-userscript/README.md

 3. Browser reddit **r/chess** and look for **u/chessvision-ai-bot** comments.

-4. **Important:** due to a bug, when you visit a a post where **u/chessvision-ai-bot** commented from the feed, you need to refresh the page or visit the URL directly for the script to work.
+4. :zap:**Important:** due to a bug, when you visit a a post where **u/chessvision-ai-bot** commented from the feed, you need to refresh the page or visit the URL directly for the script to work.

 :rocket: Features
 -------------